Tektronica/laser_mode_locking/README.md

 the quanta of energy carried by a photon passing nearby.
 This causes the electron to transition into a higher energy state and thus effectively raises its atom to an energetic state above its own ground state.
-The "lifetime" for an atom to exist in this excited state is finite and may only last on the order of nanoseconds.
+The “lifetime” for an atom to exist in this excited state is finite and may only last on the order of nanoseconds.

-Max Planck determined the frequency of the photon, or the radiant energy absorbed or emitted, was directly proportional to the frequency of the radiation by the scalar constant, Planck's constant.
-Consequently, Planck's relation states the photon energy is:
+Max Planck determined the frequency of the photon, or the radiant energy absorbed or emitted, was directly proportional to the frequency of the radiation by the scalar constant, Planck’s constant.
+Consequently, Planck’s relation states the photon energy is:

-$$E = \frac{\text{hf}}{1.6 \times 10^{- 19}\ \lbrack\ J\rbrack}\ \lbrack eV\rbrack$$
+$$E = \\frac{\\text{hf}}{1.6 \\times 10^{- 19}\\ \\lbrack\\ J\\rbrack}\\ \\lbrack eV\\rbrack$$

 Furthermore, Bohr established a frequency condition which stated the energy absorbed or emitted by an atom during an electron transition is equal to the frequency of the photon.
-Consequently, energy of a system after photon interaction will change by units of $\text{hf}$ (electron-volts) before or after an electronic transition.
-This means the change in energy $\Delta E$ in a system is equal to the photon energy absorbed or emitted.
+Consequently, energy of a system after photon interaction will change by units of hf (electron-volts) before or after an electronic transition.
+This means the change in energy *Δ**E* in a system is equal to the photon energy absorbed or emitted.

 When the electron reoccupies its original orbital energy state after occupying a higher energy level, the atom falls back to its ground state but not before also emitting a photon.
-This photon carries the quanta of energy lost by the atom and originally carried by the first photon, as per Bohr's frequency condition.
+This photon carries the quanta of energy lost by the atom and originally carried by the first photon, as per Bohr’s frequency condition.
 This form of photon generation is referred to as spontaneous emission and occurs naturally.

-We don't normally perceive spontaneous emissions because it's rare to find an atom above its ground level.
-When one does, though, the frequency of occurrence is random enough that we cannot entirely perceive any quantized amount of photon emission above our eye's perceivable threshold.
+We don’t normally perceive spontaneous emissions because it’s rare to find an atom above its ground level.
+When one does, though, the frequency of occurrence is random enough that we cannot entirely perceive any quantized amount of photon emission above our eye’s perceivable threshold.
 Photons are spontaneously emitting all around us though.